vineethkumarv/sv-wiki/Interface.md

 * Race conditions are caused by mixing design and testbench events during the same time slot.
 * System verilog introduces division of time slots.

 1. Active Region: Simulation of design code in modules.
-2.Observed Region: Assertions evaluated their design executes.
+2. Observed Region: Assertions evaluated their design executes.
-3.Reactive Region: Execution of testbench.
+3. Reactive Region: Execution of testbench.
-4.Postpone Region: Sampling signals after all design activity.
+4. Postpone Region: Sampling signals after all design activity.

 The below figure shows that timing regions of  system verilog.